 In July of 1867 a grandstand was built in front of the hotel, together with 2 mile course for the purpose of a meeting consisting of some fourteen horse races.
 This was to be the first of an annual event held under the patronage of Queen Victoria and her mother (giving rise to the name of the Royal Hotel).
 Disappointing general reaction and local opposition to the event however saw that this plan failed to come to fruition.

 Although today the library and bath house no longer remain, Norfolk Crescent and the Royal Hotel still dominate this part of the Seafront.
-The crescent now serves as flats, whilst the Royal Hotel has recently undergone a respectful conversion to luxury apartments and has been restored to its former elegance.
+The crescent now serves as flats, whilst the Royal Hotel has undergone a respectful conversion to luxury apartments and has been restored to its former elegance.